VVolkov833/fcp-lightbox/readme.txt

 == Development ==

 You can modify the code for your needs, or suggest improvemens on [GitHub](https://github.com/VVolkov833/fcp-lightbox).
+It is pretty transparent and well-commented.

 == Frequently Asked Questions ==